-I think that I have to recognise that my knowledge of everyday life in historical England is possibly above average (I watch a lot of documentaries) because parts of this story, e.g. some of Xanthe’s thoughts and actions during her time travelling – became a wee bit frustrating.
+I think that I have to recognise that my knowledge of everyday life in historical England is possibly above average.
+I watch a lot of documentaries and as such parts of this story became a wee bit frustrating.
+For example, some of Xanthe’s thoughts and actions during her time travelling.

 …So, basically what I’m saying is…

 I really enjoyed reading this cliffhanger-free book.
 It has everything that I look for in a story; a good mystery, a sprinkling of romance, a nice balance of gentle humour with the added bonus of being within my favourite genre – paranormal.